k-xvin/portfolio-11ty/src/content/tech/hark.md

 * Our $50,000 prize was payed out in [THETA tokens](https://coinmarketcap.com/currencies/theta-network/) back in April/May 2021, and the token price has since decayed to under 1/10 of what it used to be as of Jan 2023.
 * Blockchain still seems to be a solution looking for a problem.
 * You can find much of codebase for public viewing [here](https://github.com/hark-streaming).
-* I wrote this post on 01/04/2023, but I dated it earlier to better fit the chronological order of projects.